Call Us 817-632-6458Email Us

 Every office building construction assignment is organized around the full project sequence, not a disconnected field package.
 The scope usually includes the following considerations:

-• Site, shell, and interior coordination under one project schedule.
+• Site, shell, and interior coordination under one project schedule with City of Arlington permit and inspection sequencing.

-• Storefront, lobby, and facade detailing for first-impression spaces.
+• Storefront, lobby, and facade detailing for first-impression spaces in Arlington's corporate and professional corridors.

-• MEP planning around comfort, flexibility, and future tenant adaptation.
+• MEP planning around comfort, flexibility, and future tenant adaptation for the DFW workforce expecting modern amenity standards.

-• Parking and site-access planning for daily occupancy patterns.
+• Parking and site-access planning for daily occupancy patterns — including event-day access considerations for north Arlington sites near the stadium district.

-• Closeout processes suited to phased or single-turnover occupancy.
+• Closeout processes suited to phased or single-turnover occupancy with technology and furnishing vendor coordination.

 Delivery Process

-1. Programming with leadership teams to define space priorities and growth needs.
+1. Programming with leadership teams to define space priorities, growth needs, and Arlington market requirements.

-2. Preconstruction pricing and procurement tied to facade and interior packages.
+2. Preconstruction pricing and procurement tied to facade, interior finish, and mechanical packages in the DFW market.

-3. Construction sequencing that balances shell completion with interior acceleration.
+3. Construction sequencing that balances shell completion with interior acceleration and City of Arlington inspection pacing.

-4. Finish coordination and quality review for public-facing and daily-use spaces.
+4. Finish coordination and quality review for public-facing lobbies, conference spaces, and daily-use workspaces.

-5. Turnover planning with technology, furnishings, and occupancy deadlines in mind.
+5. Turnover planning with technology integration, furnishing delivery, and corporate occupancy deadlines in mind.

 Where This Service Fits Best